-As a result of the foregoing, we incurred net loss of HK\$8.1 million (US\$1.0 million) in 2017, compared to net loss of HK\$98.5 million in 2016.
+As a result of the foregoing, we incurred net loss of HK\$8.1 million in 2017, compared to net loss of HK\$98.5 million in 2016.
+Excluding sharebased compensation expenses, our adjusted net income reached HK\$1.7 million in 2017, compared to an adjusted net loss of HK\$89.3 million in 2016.
+See "Summary Consolidated Financial and Operating Data-Non-GAAP Measures" for a reconciliation of adjusted net (loss)/income to net (loss)/income.